 Thanks to dental implants, you can replace your missing, damaged teeth with a restoration that looks and acts just like the real thing.
 At West Brazos Dental Center in West Columbia, Texas, the team of experienced family dentists places implants to help you fill the gap in your smile.
-To learn more about dental implants, schedule a consultation online or over the phone.

 A dental implant is, essentially, a replacement root.
 It’s a metal post your dentist places in your jawbone, which then supports an artificial tooth called a crown.